 Using your hand mixer or a stand mixer, beat the butter and sugar on medium-high speed until nice and fluffy.
 Add egg and beat until incorporated.
 Reduce speed to low and add sour cream and vanilla and beat, until well combined, scraping down the bowl with a silicone spatula.

-- In a separate bowl, whisk together the flour, cornstarch, baking soda, baking powder, and salt.
+In a separate bowl, sift in the flour, cornstarch, baking soda, baking powder, cream of tartar and salt and whisk together.
 Turn the mixer on low and slowly add the dry ingredients to the wet ingredients and mix until combined.
 Cover the bowl with plastic wrap and refrigerate for 1 hour.

 Preheat oven to 375 degrees F.